canonical/operator/STYLE.md

 This is the Python style guide we use for the Ops project.
 It's also the style we're converging on for other projects maintained by the Charm Tech team.

 We use Ruff for formatting, and run our code through the Pyright type checker.
-We also try to follow [PEP 8](https://peps.python.org/pep-0008/), the official Python style guide.
+We try to follow [PEP 8](https://peps.python.org/pep-0008/), the official Python style guide.
 However, PEP 8 is fairly low-level, so in addition we've come up with the following style guidelines.

 New code should follow these guidelines, unless there's a good reason not to.
 Sometimes existing code doesn't follow these, but we're happy for it to be updated to do so (either all at once, or as you change nearby code).